timss/vimconf/README.md

 Use a ~/.vimrc.local for your own settings.
 In this way you can still easily update this config without
 having to maintain your personal additions.
 It will be sourced automatically.
-As for Gvim I'd still recommend using .vimrc.local since this has noexrc enabled.
+As for Gvim I'd still recommend using .vimrc.local since this noexrc is enabled.

 ### Preview
 ![Preview](http://i.imgur.com/mbnEL.png "Vim screenshot")